mdn/kuma/docs/rendering.rst

 allowed code reviews and automated tests of macros, at the cost of requiring review and a production push to deploy macro changes.

-In 2018, the content zones feature was dropped.
+In 2018, the content zones feature was removed.
 This was part of an effort to focus MDN Web Docs on common web platform technologies, and away from Mozilla-specific documentation.
 The sub-navigation feature was dropped.